Justin-Randall/tdd-cmake-template/README.md

 This is now a project with a test framework that could become a header-only distribution, a compiled and linked library or a standalone program.

 For Visual Studio Code users, I do recommend adding a launch.json target to debug the test.
-Whether it is gdb (linux), cppvsdebug (MSVC on Windows) or others, the launch program for the target is this lineL
+Whether it is gdb (linux), cppvsdebug (MSVC on Windows) or others, the launch program for the target is this line:

 ```json
             "program": "${workspaceFolder}/build/tests/Debug/tdd_template_tests.exe", # .exe for windows devs